2005 All-Ireland Senior Hurling Championship final: Second half

 On the restart Cork quickly recovered their form with three points in a seven-minute period.
 It meant that Cork's ability to pick off scores more easily than Galway gave them the confidence to hurl comfortably within themselves, without being put under serious pressure.

 That self-belief also came through after Hayes put the ball in the net following another excellent save by Cusack, from Richie Murray.
 The margin was now down to just a single point.

-The game was now at its most critical stage, when Galway were either going to continue their revival or the champions were going to draw on their reserves of confidence and craft.
+The game was now at its most critical stage, when either Galway would complete their comeback, or the champions would rely on their experience to win.
 Essentially, the latter happened.
-Once again, they came out on top in defence – John Gardiner's move to left wing-back benefiting him, while captrain Seán Óg Ó hAilpín was inspirational in everything he did.
+Once again, they came out on top in defence – John Gardiner's move to left wing-back benefiting him, while captain Seán Óg Ó hAilpín was inspirational in everything he did.

 Galway contributed to their own downfall through poor shooting and a disappointing response from Murray and David Forde in the half-forward line.

 The advantage from the back gradually moved forward, eliciting excellent play once more from Kenny and Jerry O’Connor, who put valuable scores on the board.

 Cork scored six points to Galway's two over the last 10 minutes.
 With Ronan Curran finishing as strongly as he started the game and Ben O’Connor picking off some great scores, Cork eased their way to victory – 1–21 to 1–16.